 A run or riff is a series of at least three notes close in pitch, sung consecutively, and very fast.
 Think of someone running down steps, where the person running is the voice, and each step is each note or pitch that they hit while singing downward.

 The longer the run, the more impressive it is.
-You will often hear runs in intros, outros, and the adlib part where a singer freestyles over a song's hook.
+You will often hear runs in intros, outros, and the adlib part, where a singer freestyles over a song's hook.
 Runs are also often used in the climactic point of a verse or chorus to emphasize a key phrase.

 Harmonizing is when you layer a note above or below the lead part with a different pitch that will perfectly fit the song's chord progression.

 Whether adding dubbed vocals to key phrases in a verse or highlighting a whole section like the hook, dubbed phrases are a must, especially in mainstream genres like pop and R&B.

 Adlibbing, also known as improvising, is another form of backing vocals.
 It's the beautiful part where you hear a good singer freestyling in the background of the repeated hooks.

 Related Post: Backing Vocals - 3 Ways They Elevate A Song

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 300 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.